About the course

 The MSc is structured around teaching for four papers:

 1. Contemporary themes in visual, material and museum anthropology

-This paper focuses on topics such as visual culture (including photography, the internet, art and aesthetics); music and performance; museum ethics and relationships with 'source communities'; landscape and the built environment; dress and body modification; religion and ritual; material culture, mass production and trade; debates concerning tradition, modernity and authenticity; transnational cultural flows and the wider issues of cross-cultural investigation.
+This paper focuses on topics such as visual and material cultures; photography; digital anthropology;, art and aesthetics; film and cinema; museum, colonialism, collecting, and contemporary debates; ethics and relationships with 'source communities'; production and consumption; transnational cultural flows and the wider issues of cross-cultural investigation.

 2. Option paper

 You will select one option paper from those taught each year for students in the School of Anthropology and Museum Ethnography (SAME).
 Titles of options available will be made known at the beginning of each academic year.

 3. Research methods in visual, material and museum anthropology

 This paper consists of two parts.
 Paper 3a is an outline research proposal.
 Paper 3b is a methods portfolio consisting of a report on trials of a research method in visual, material, and museum anthropology.